mr-kg/KGSoft.TinyHttpClient/README.md

 * Global set and forget config (With the ability to manipulate headers on a request-by-request basis if needed)
 * Re-use of HttpClient (HttpClient pool functionality coming soon)
 * Pre-request action and async func (useful for ADAL requests where you need to get/refresh an ADAL token on every request)
-* 401 Callback action and async func (useful for token expiry situations and triggering auth/refresh flow)
+* 401 Callback action and async func (useful for token expiry situations and triggering auth/refresh flow in client-side apps)
+* **NEW: Fluent API for easy server-side use**

 ## Coming soon

-* Suggestions welcome!
+* Form-encoded param support

 ## Nuget
 https://www.nuget.org/packages/KGSoft.TinyHttpClient/